News & Trending Investing News

 Buffett is not the type of billionaire to show up with an extravagant new car every month — or ever.

-In fact, he told Forbes back in 2014 that he drives so infrequently that he looks for bargains when buying cars, and then keeps the vehicles for as long as possible.
+In fact, he told Forbes in 2014 that he drives so infrequently that he looks for bargains when buying cars and then keeps them for as long as possible.

 In a BBC documentary, Buffett’s daughter Susie even said her father will keep cars for so long that she eventually has to tell him his wheels are “embarrassing” and it’s time to upgrade.